 Mobilising narrative art to reflect and critique philosophy, culture and science.

 Iolini establishes Studio Syncandi [sɪn ˈkændi] in Kyoto Japan as a digital platform to produce and distribute SYNCANDI — a narrative about life, love and death set in a future Japan.
 The project involves commissioning an international team of creatives which include an illustrator, songwriter, animator, 3D modeler and graphic designer.
 Visit website

 Inspired and influenced by Japanese anime and popular culture, ZINC was a research and development project which explored the idea that an artwork could exist as a Platform, a simultaneously real and imagined place in which its characters, worlds and stories could flourish.

-“I was particularly intrigued by the philosophical approach adopted by Japanese fiction makers when imagining future human scenarios.
-And how these narratives affected people not only in Japan but elsewhere.
-I wanted to investigate the relationship between real and imagined science, by examining how Japanese scientists, particularly roboticists, manifest these fictional scenarios.
+“I am particularly intrigued by the philosophical approach adopted by Japanese fiction makers when imagining future human scenarios.
+And how these narratives affect people not only in Japan but elsewhere.
+I want to investigate the relationship between real and imagined science, by examining how Japanese scientists, particularly roboticists, manifest these fictional scenarios.
 And again, how their creations affect cultural thinking within and outside of Japan.”
 Iolini 2013

 Supported by the Ian Reed Foundation, Australian Broadcasting Corporation and The Australia Council for the Arts.

 The Hong Kong Agent